jreitz/lua-shares-server/README.md

 lua-shares runs in nginx to provide a single API request return all your social-share counts.
 Each social network is queried server-side and in parallel. lua-shares can also cache the social counts in memcached for even faster response times on your popular pages.
 It can easily handle very high request volume, with consistent, low latency.

 lua-shares was inspired by the tfrce/social-buttons-server which runs on Node.
-It aims to have a (mostly) indentical API so that any social buttons should work with either implementation.
+It aims to have an identical API so that any social buttons should work with either implementation.

 ## Features
 * Fast and simple
-* Supports Pinterest, Twitter and Facebook
+* Supports Pinterest, LinkedIn, Twitter and Facebook
 * Memcached caching with configurable time-to-live